Coverage-Based Debloating for Java Bytecode: Results

 \subsubsection{RQ3. \RQthree}

 To answer our third research question, we compare the status (kept or removed) of dependencies, classes, and methods in the \nbLibPassTest libraries correctly debloated with \jdbl.
-The goal is to evaluate the effectiveness of \jdbl to remove these bytecode elements in the libraries through trace-based debloat.
+The goal is to evaluate the effectiveness of \jdbl to remove these bytecode elements through coverage-based debloating.

 \autoref{fig:debloat_lib_classes_methods_areas} shows area charts representing the distribution of kept and removed classes and methods in the \nbLibPassTest correctly debloated libraries.
-We separate the libraries into two sets for better analysis of the impact of dependencies in the bloat: the libraries that have no dependency (Figures~\ref{fig:3a} and~\ref{fig:3c}), and the libraries that have at least one dependency (Figures~\ref{fig:3b} and~\ref{fig:3d}).
+To analyze the impact of dependencies, we separate the libraries into two sets: the libraries that have no dependency (Figures~\ref{fig:3a} and~\ref{fig:3c}), and the libraries that have at least one dependency (Figures~\ref{fig:3b} and~\ref{fig:3d}).
 In each figure, the x-axis represents the libraries in the set, sorted in increasing order according to the number of removed classes, whereas the y-axis represents the percentage of classes (Figures~\ref{fig:3a} and~\ref{fig:3b}) or methods (Figures~\ref{fig:3c} and~\ref{fig:3d}) kept and removed.
-The order of the libraries is the same vertically for each figure.
+The order of the libraries, on the x-axis, is the same for each figure.

 \autoref{fig:3a} shows the comparison between the percentages of kept and removed classes in the \np{\nbLibWithoutDependencies} libraries that have no dependency.
-A total of \np{119} libraries have at least one removed class.
-The library with the largest percentage of removed classes is \textit{apache-sling-api:2.16.0} with the \np[\%]{99.1} of its classes bloated.
+A total of \np{116} libraries have at least one removed class.
+The library with the largest percentage of removed classes is \textit{jfree-jcommon:1.0.23} with the \np[\%]{86.7} of its classes considered as bloated.
 On the other hand, \autoref{fig:3b} shows the percentage of removed classes for the \np{\nbLibWithDependencies} libraries that have at least one dependency.
-We observe that the ratio of removed classes in these libraries is significantly higher with respect to the libraries with no dependency.
+We observe that the ratio of removed classes in these libraries is significantly higher with respect to the libraries with no dependencies.
 All the libraries that have dependencies have at least one removed class, and \np{45} libraries have more than \np[\%]{50} of their classes bloated.
-This result hints on the importance of reducing the number of dependencies to mitigate software bloat.
+This result hints at the importance of reducing the number of dependencies to mitigate software bloat.